Kenny Edwards (rugby league): Huddersfield Giants

 In November 2019, it was announced that Edwards had signed a contract to join Huddersfield.

 On 7 July 2021, Edwards was suspended for ten matches after pleading guilty to a charge of Other Contrary Behaviour.
 Edwards was initially placed on report during Huddersfield's game against Catalans Dragons after appearing to stick his finger in Sam Kasiano's buttocks.
 Edwards was also fined £500.

 Castleford Tigers (loan)

 On 19 September 2021, it was reported that Edwards had signed for the Castleford Tigers in the Super League on a season-long loan.
 He made his Tigers debut on 11 February against the Salford Red Devils.
 He was voted the Fans' Man of the Match for his performance against the Leeds Rhinos in the Challenge Cup, and scored his first try for the club on 14 April against Wakefield Trinity.

 On 24 June 2022, Edwards signed a three-year deal with Castleford to remain at the club until the end of 2025.

+Edwards played 25 games for Castleford in the Super League XXVIII season as the club finished 11th on the table narrowly avoiding relegation.

+Mackay Cutters

+On 2 November 2023 it was reported that Edwards signed for the Mackay Cutters on a two-year deal.